 In fact, even a sad moment of this imagined world is expressed in this line: “Yet soon all this will cease, with the deepening of their years.”
 By adding this element, the narrator is basically letting the reader know two things.
 The first is that even in this “dream” world, a bit of reality will still be present.
 Otherwise, these people could stay as happy as they currently are forever.
 The other thing to note is that even the harsh truths of this imagined world, apparently, are more favorable than the real world since the narrator chooses to admit this sad concept instead of returning to “the instruction manual.”

-The primary thing to note about this final description of the “dream” land is the confusion in perspective that surfaces when the narrator begins telling the story in first-person perspective.
+The primary thing to note about this final description of the “dream” land is the confusion in perspective that surfaces when the narrator begins telling the story in a first-person perspective.
 While phrasing like “[l]et us take this opportunity” can be explained away as the narrator engaging the reader and inviting them on another branch of the imagined journey, statements like “we thank her” and “[w]e have heard the music” are harder to brush aside.
 The narrator, in essence, has injected himself into this story.
-This could be commentary of the consuming quality of a “dream”—that the creative person has few boundaries in that world, even down to partaking in the experience themselves.
+This could be a commentary of the consuming quality of a “dream”—that the creative person has few boundaries in that world, even down to partake in the experience themselves.
 In fact, the situation is so enticing that the narrator is tempted to “stay,” but “that we cannot do.”

 It is unknown if by “we,” the narrator means the people noted in the “dream” or if he is including the reader as well.
 If the reader happens to be a part of this “we,” however, the story’s reach expands to indicate that the reader, too, can be swept away in a creative imagination—that the reader, too, can become a part of a “dream” to escape the commonness of average life.